spacetelescope/stwcs/doc/source/headerlet_def.rst

 Headerlet Definition
 ====================
-A `headerlet` is a self-consistent, definition of a single WCS including all distortion for all chips/detectors of a single exposure.
+A `headerlet` is a self-consistent definition of a single WCS including all distortion for all chips/detectors of a single exposure.
 This is different from alternate WCS defined in Greisen, E. W., and Calabretta (Paper I) [3]_ in that by definition all alternate WCSs share the same distortion model while headerlets